Rishi Sunak ‘plans windfall tax hike to raise £40bn from energy profits’

 Move follows huge profit declarations from oil and gas firms

-Rishi Sunak and Jeremy Hunt are preparing to raise the windfall tax on oil and gas company profits to raise an additional £40bn over five years, according to reports.
+Rishi Sunak and Jeremy Hunt are preparing to raise the windfall tax on oil and gas company profits to generate an additional £40bn for Treasury over five years, according to reports.

 The prime minister and chancellor are scrambling to find ways to plug a potential £50bn-a-year black hole in the public purse before Mr Hunt’s 17 November autumn statement.